santumerino/blog/_posts/2023-11-04-YARG-postmortem.md

 Well, I'll always be around to fix bugs, obviously.
 And I had a really big update in the works for it that would allow for custom content to be added in (kinda like a Minecraft resource pack: custom textures, music, voice lines, levels, variables for physics/movement/features/etc., all working as if it were an independent game).
 That one was almost done.

 But, quite frankly, I am tired of working on YARG.
 I sent it out into the world as a sacrificial lamb, to prove my mettle as a game developer and see if I could manage a larger-scale project.
 And I succeeded!
-In my mind, it's served it's purpose.
+In my mind, it's served its purpose.

 However, I can see so much I want to add, and so much I want to fix.
 There is so much potential here that I could tap into!